eucalyptus/euca-demo/doc/install-hp-pal20a-1-manual.md

 2. Install packages

-    Since in this environment, a single host will run all components, it's possible to install all packages with a single yum command.
+    Since in this environment, a single host will run all components, it is possible to install all packages with a single yum command.
 For clarity, this step splits the package installs to show the more typical separation of components into separate hosts.